The RealFlight G4 RC flight simulator

 The airplanes and helis are fully customisable, and the choice of aircraft is large.
 You can fly gliders, trainers, sport planes, scale models, aerobatic/3D planes, as well as all kinds of helicopters.
 Electric and gas power options are available for planes and helis, and you can even fly a gas turbine jet.

 Great Planes haven't skimped on the choice of flying sites either.
 In total there are 27 sites to choose from, 7 of which are photo-realistic and 5 of which are water-based areas for float plane flying.

 The photo-realistic sites obviously offer much greater realism than the 3D graphic-generated ones, and when flying an Extra 300 around the Alpine Meadow site, it really is hard to believe that you're not actually there...

-Above: the realism of flying at a photo-based field is quite amazing!
+Above: screenshot shows the realism of flying at a photo-based field.

-What makes the RealFlight G4 rc flight simulator so great, apart from the stunning realism and accuracy of the models, is the ease of use and set-up.
+What makes the RealFlight rc flight simulator so great, apart from the realism and accuracy of the models, is the ease of use and set-up.
 Included in the package is a 4 CD set, and installation onto the computer is merely a case of inserting the first CD, and following the on-screen instructions to replace each CD with the succeeding one when prompted.

-Once all data is loaded, plug in the Interlink Elite transmitter interface which, incidentally, is manufactured by Futaba, and away you go!
+Once all data is loaded, plug in the Interlink Elite controller interface which, incidentally, is manufactured by Futaba, and away you go!

-The transmitter, although designed specifically for the G4, is based on the design of Futaba's successful 6EX 2.4Ghz system, and is completely accurate to a modern 8-channel transmitter, even down to the digital trims, adjustable sticks and audible alarm.
+The controller, although designed specifically for the G4, is based on the design of Futaba's successful 6EX 2.4Ghz system, and is completely accurate to a modern 8-channel transmitter, even down to the digital trims, adjustable sticks and audible alarm.
 OK, it doesn't have the most solid feel to it but it does the job and is a perfectly adequate representation of a proper transmitter.